zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-procedures.md

 <!-- TODO: Determine whether they meant "rollback" instead of "regression", which is a term that is typically used while testing. -->

 To minimize the probability of regression, use the following procedure to migrate an extension from DIY deployment to a hosting service.
+For more information about how the uriFormat parameter is used in hosting, see  .

 <details>